emile22/green-bof-req-collections/draft-stephan-green-bof-reqs-collections.md

 # Introduction

-this memo extracts and groups requirements from the drafts which provided material to the green BoF.
+this memo extracts and groups requirements from the drafts which provided material [GREEN-BOF], [rfc6988bis] and [legacy-path] to the green BoF.
 The aim is to determine several sets of requirements actionable at different levels.

 # Security Considerations